bentrevett/relation-networks/README.md

 - instead of using the 20 previous sentences, I've used all supporting sentences per question (of which there are up to 8)
 - if a question has less than 8 supporting sentences, the remainder are filled with a `<pad>` token
+- `g` is a concatenation of (object, question, object_index), where object index is the "position of the supporting sentence", i.e. the first supporting sentence has an index of 0, the second has an index of 1, etc.
 - the vocabulary for the questions and supporting sentences are shared
 - the question and supporting sentences are passed through an embedding layer before being fed to the LSTM
 - this embedding layer converts the words to 32 dimensional vectors